kobozo/kobozo-opencode/command/code-expert.md

 ARGUMENTS: {{ARGUMENTS}}

-Use the Task tool to launch the code-expert agent with the research topic: "{{ARGUMENTS}}"
+Use the Task tool to launch the code-analyst agent with --mode=research and the research topic: "{{ARGUMENTS}}"